ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **FileNet P8** as the collection type, enter the following information, replacing the `<>` and the content inside with the requested information:

 1. Complete the following fields in **Enter your credentials**:
-    - **Content Engine Web Service URL** - The Content Engine web service URL of the IBM FileNet P8 server.
+    - **Content Engine Web Service URL**: The Content Engine web service URL of the IBM FileNet P8 server.
 When you enter the URL, use the following format: `<protocol>://<server>:<port>/wsi/FNCEWS40MTOM`.
 You can use the HTTP or HTTPS protocol.
 The `<server>` is the host name of the server where the Content Platform Engine is deployed, and the `<port>` is the HTTP port that the application server uses, or where the Content Platform Engine is deployed.
-    - **User** - The username of the user who wants to crawl a FileNet P8 server.
+    - **User**: The username of the user who wants to crawl a FileNet P8 server.
 You can obtain your username from your FileNet administrator.
-    - **Password** - The password of the user who wants to crawl a FileNet P8 server.
+    - **Password**: The password of the user who wants to crawl a FileNet P8 server.
 You can obtain your password from your FileNet administrator.
 1. Complete the following field in **Specify what you want to crawl**:
-    - **ObjectStore Name** - The name of the object store that you can use to create, search, retrieve, and store documents.
+    - **ObjectStore Name**: The name of the object store that you can use to create, search, retrieve, and store documents.
 1. In **Crawler Space Type**, select either **Folder** or **Class**.
 1. Complete the following field:
-    - **Folder subpath or Subclass name** - The subfolder path that you can specify under RootFolder that crawls all documents belonging to the specified folder or the custom subclass of the `Document` class that crawls all documents belonging to the specified class.
+    - **Folder subpath or Subclass name**: The subfolder path that you can specify under RootFolder that crawls all documents belonging to the specified folder or the custom subclass of the `Document` class that crawls all documents belonging to the specified class.
 Before you specify anything in this field, keep in mind the following items:
       - You can specify multiple crawler spaces by using both the `Class` and `Folder` types and crawl the documents belonging to the folder name and class name.
       - You cannot specify a class outside the object store that you defined.
       - No support is available for specifying a class that is a subclass of a `Custom Object` and `Folder`.
 1. After you enter one or more paths, click **Add**.
 1. Optional: Set the following switch in **Security**:
-    -  **Enable Document Level Security** - By default, this switch is set to **Off**.
+    - **Enable Document Level Security**: By default, this switch is set to **Off**.
 You must enable this option to activate document level security.
 When you enable this option, your users can crawl and query content that they have access to.
 For more information about Document Level Security, see [About document level security](#configuredls).
 1. Click **Finish**.